Adventure

 New Zealand is absurdly diverse for its size.
 In a single two-week trip, your team can walk on a glacier, surf in the Pacific, hike through ancient rainforest, taste world-class Pinot Noir, soak in volcanic hot springs, and cruise through a fjord that makes the Norwegian ones look modest.
 The variety is almost unfair to other destinations.

-New Zealand has a quiet tech scene of its own, and the culture shares values that resonate with tech teams: innovation, environmental consciousness, and a complete lack of pretension.
-It also helps that the entire country feels like it was designed by someone who really understood user experience — everything works, everyone is genuinely helpful, and the infrastructure is world-class despite the country’s relatively small population.
+I’ve been sending groups here for years, and the feedback is always the same: “Why didn’t we do this sooner?”
+New Zealand has a quiet tech scene of its own, and the culture shares values that resonate with tech teams — innovation, environmental consciousness, and a complete lack of pretension.
+Everything works, everyone’s genuinely helpful, and the infrastructure is world-class despite the country’s relatively small population.

-We build New Zealand itineraries around a mix of adventure, culture, and relaxation.
-A typical group trip might include bungee jumping and jet boating in Queenstown, a wine-and-cycling day in Central Otago, a Maori cultural experience in Rotorua, and a multi-day Great Walk on one of the country’s legendary hiking tracks.
+We build itineraries around a mix of adventure, culture, and relaxation.
+A typical group trip includes jet boating in Queenstown, a wine-and-cycling day in Central Otago, a Maori cultural experience in Rotorua’s geothermal landscape, and a multi-day Great Walk on one of the country’s legendary hiking tracks.
+The culinary scene has exploded in the last decade — Wellington’s restaurant density rivals cities ten times its size.

-For groups of 8-15, we often recommend a hybrid approach.
-A private guide for the complex logistics and cultural experiences, with self-drive days built in for exploration at your own pace.
-New Zealand’s roads are well-maintained and the driving is straightforward (just remember to drive on the left).
+For groups of 8-15, I often recommend a hybrid approach: a private guide for the complex logistics and cultural experiences, with self-drive days built in for exploration at your own pace.
+New Zealand’s roads are well-maintained and the driving’s straightforward (just remember to drive on the left).
+This gives your team both structure and freedom.

 When to Go

 The New Zealand summer runs from November through April.
-December through February offers the warmest weather and longest days.
-March and April bring autumn colors and harvest season in wine country.
+December through February offers the warmest weather and longest days — the Great Walks require advance booking for these months.
+March and April bring autumn colors and harvest season in wine country, plus slightly thinner crowds.
+Ski season (June through September) transforms Queenstown into a different destination entirely, and it’s worth considering if your team is into winter sports.

 Highlights